Mac security 101: How secure are Macs, really?

 Wipe the device if it’s lost or stolen

 Your Mac could provide a wealth of information on your business.
-Establish a policy requiring employees to report lost or stolen devices as soon as possible.
+Establish a security policy requiring employees to report lost or stolen devices as soon as possible.
 With any luck, Find My will help you recover that device.
 If not, wipe it remotely to ensure your information doesn’t fall into the wrong hands.

 Keeping your Mac computer secure requires careful management.
 SimpleMDM makes it easy to monitor and update Apple devices.
 Try a free 30-day trial to see for yourself, and keep reading the SimpleMDM blog for more tips and tricks.